kasbrudal/LostInTransition/lostintransition/README.md

 # Lost in tranlsation

-Lost in translation is a sign language translator website.
+Lost in translation is an Angular sign language translator website.
 Users may login and translate words to sign language and display the last 10 translations on their profile page.

+# Description

+# Features

+# Libraries

+Angular,

+# Component tree

+The component tree was created with Figma.
+Screenshot is in the root.

 # Installation

 In the project directory, run "npm install" in the command prompt.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts